kyren/piccolo/README.md

 discussion:

 * An API compatible with the PUC-Rio Lua C API.
-It would be amazingly difficult to implement and would be very slow, and much of it would be impossible (esp longjmp error handling and adjacent behavior).
+It would be amazingly difficult to implement and would be very slow, and some of it would be basically impossible (longjmp error handling and adjacent behavior).
 * Perfect compatibility with certain classes of behavior in PUC-Rio Lua:
   * PUC-Rio Lua behaves differently on systems depending on the OS, environment, compilation settings, system locale (lexing numbers changes depending on the